Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 ### Total Value Locked (TVL) in USD

-Definition: the total value in USD of all assets locked in EigenLayer's ecosystem, including all ETH LSTs, native ETH from EigenPods, EIGEN tokens, and all other permissionless assets restaked.
+Definition: The total value in USD of all assets locked in EigenLayer's ecosystem, including all ETH LSTs, native ETH from EigenPods, EIGEN tokens, and all other permissionless assets restaked.

 Formula:

-1. To index all strategies TVL in EigenLayer, except beacon strategy (aka, native-ETH strategy) and EIGEN strategy:
+1. To index all strategies' TVL in EigenLayer, except the beacon strategy (aka, native-ETH strategy) and EIGEN strategy:

-- index strategies in EigenLayer from all `StrategyAddedToDepositWhitelist` events minus `StrategyRemovedFromDepositWhitelist` events from `StrategyManager` contract, which will include all strategies except beacon strategy
+- Index strategies in EigenLayer from all `StrategyAddedToDepositWhitelist` events minus `StrategyRemovedFromDepositWhitelist` events from the `StrategyManager` contract, which will include all strategies except the beacon strategy.
-- for each strategy in EigenLayer, get their underlying tokens
+- For each strategy in EigenLayer, get their underlying tokens.
-- convert underlying tokens to token amounts via token decimals, `token amount = underlying token / power(10, token decimals)`
+- Convert underlying tokens to token amounts via token decimals, `token amount = underlying token / power(10, token decimals)`.
-- multiply token amounts by corresponding token's pricing from Coingecko, sum them up
+- Multiply token amounts by the corresponding token's pricing from Coingecko, and sum them up.
-    - note that some tokens may not have pricing data on Coingecko, we will exclude them from TVL in USD calculation
+    - Note that some tokens may lack pricing data on Coingecko; these will be excluded from the TVL in USD calculation.

-2. To index beacon strategy:
+2. To index the beacon strategy:

-- index all `PodDeployed` events from `EigenPodManager` contract
+- Index all `PodDeployed` events from the `EigenPodManager` contract.
-- for each EigenPod, query the beacon chain to check which validators have pointed their withdrawal credentials to the pod.
+- For each EigenPod, query the beacon chain to check which validators have pointed their withdrawal credentials to the pod.
     - Withdrawal credentials will be of the format: `0x010000000000000000000000 + <eigen_pod_address>`
-    - Note:  Multiple validator withdrawal credentials can point to a single EigenPod
+    - Note: Multiple validator withdrawal credentials can point to a single EigenPod.
-- for each EigenPod, get its ETH balance on the execution layer
+- For each EigenPod, get its ETH balance on the execution layer
-- sum up all validators balance, multiply by ETH pricing from Coingecko
+- Sum up all validators balance, multiply by ETH pricing from Coingecko

 3. To index EIGEN strategy: